TaekyungKi/Scattering_maxp/README.md

 ## Scattering_maxp

 ### Introduction
+> This repository officially supports "Deep Scattering Network with Max-pooing" of [DCC 2021](https://signalprocessingsociety.org/blog/dcc-2021-2021-data-compression-conference).
+> You can see the full version of our paper at [arXiv](https://arxiv.org/abs/2101.02321).

 > This is for the scattering-maxp network, which is the modified version of scattering network by S.Mallat.
 In paper [1], a way of combining scattering network with max-pooling network is introduced.
 This repository is for support of experiments in [1].
 The experiments are image classifications tasks.
 The training data sets we use in the experiments are Caltech-101 [2] and Caltech-256 [3].
 Special thanks to [4] for the base codes.